(post updated July 2022)

-Where to Buy a Shipping Barrel
+Where Can I Buy a Shipping Barrel?

-Shipping companies and international money transfer shops are popular in areas where there is a high population of migrant workers, such as London, Miami and Toronto and in areas where there is a shipping port or transport hub.
+Shipping companies and international money transfer shops are popular in areas where there is a high population of migrant workers, such as London, Miami, and Toronto, and in areas where there is a shipping port or transport hub.

 What does a Shipping Barrel look like?

-Conversely, the metal barrels will be heavier before you have put a single item inside and will be harder to manoeuvre around – but will be great for cutting in two when emptied to make a jerk pan when it reaches Jamaica!
+Conversely, the metal barrels will be heavier before you have put a single item inside and will be harder to maneuver around – but will be great for cutting in two when emptied to make a jerk pan in Jamaica!

-Dimensions of a Shipping Barrel
+What Are The Dimensions of a Shipping Barrel?

 - The largest and most popular plastic barrel is about 36″ high and has a diameter of about 22-23″